OfficeDev/office-js-docs-pr/docs/develop/add-ins-with-angular2.md

 ---
 title: Develop Office Add-ins with Angular
-description: 'Get guidance for using Angular to create an Office Add-in as a single page application.' ms.date: 05/03/2021
+description: 'Use Angular to create an Office Add-in as a single page application.' ms.date: 05/03/2021
 localization_priority: Normal
 ---